masasakano/mathml_mathjax_js/README.md

 1. Fallback for MathML
    1. [mathml.css](https://github.com/fred-wang/mathml.css)
-      * **Pros**: Relatively simple CSS to interprete MathML to be provided with the HTML+MathML.
+      * **Pros**: Relatively simple CSS to interpret MathML to be provided with the HTML+MathML.
       * **Cons**: This works only for a limited (aka most basic) subset of MathML.
-This should not be provided for browsers that can interprete MathML.
+This should not be provided for browsers that can interpret MathML.
 Therefore, the website must judge the user's browser or instruct users' choices of the browser (for example, separate pages for the same contents should be provided, depending on the browser).
    2. [MathJax](https://www.mathjax.org/)
       * **Pros**: Most powerful JavaScript fallback.
 It works in all major visual browsers.
-It can interprete a vast majority of MathML, though still incomplete (as of Version 3.2.2 in 2022 August), e.g., it does not interpret the `rowspan` attribute for the MathML tag `mtd` in `mtable`.
+It can interpret a vast majority of MathML, though still incomplete (as of Version 3.2.2, the latest stable version in 2022 August), e.g., it does not interpret the `rowspan` attribute for the MathML tag `mtd` in `mtable`.
-      * **Cons**: Like [mathml.css](https://github.com/fred-wang/mathml.css), this should not be provided for browsers that can interprete MathML, although in most cases the browser-native and MathJax interpretations of MathML (by the browser that can natively interpret MathML) are pretty similar, except some unsupported cases by MathJax.
+      * **Cons**: Like [mathml.css](https://github.com/fred-wang/mathml.css), this should not be provided for browsers that can interpret MathML, although in most cases the browser-native and MathJax interpretations of MathML (by the browser that can natively interpret MathML) are pretty similar, except some unsupported cases by MathJax.
    3. [KaTeX](https://katex.org/)
       * **Pros**: Similar to MathJax, but processing is much lighter and faster.
       * **Cons**: The range of support of MathML is more limited than MathJax (at least as of 2022 August).
-Like [mathml.css](https://github.com/fred-wang/mathml.css), this should not be provided for browsers that can interprete MathML.
+Like [mathml.css](https://github.com/fred-wang/mathml.css), this should not be provided for browsers that can interpret MathML.
 If one does, the chance of failure for the correct interpretation is higher than MathJax.
 2. Alternative way to present mathematical expressions
    1. PDF or epub
       * **Pros**: What a user sees is what the author intends.